lambda: Anonymous, single-line statement for quick tasks.

 Python Lambda Functions

-Python lambda functions are small, anonymous functions created using the lambda keyword.
-These functions are typically one-liners designed for simple operations, often used as arguments in higher-order functions like map(), filter(), or sorted().
-Lambda functions are also known as “inline functions” because they’re usually written where they’re used, without formally defining a function with def.
+Python lambda expression are small, anonymous utility created using the lambda reserved keyword of Python.
+These statements are typically one-liners designed for simple operations, often used as arguments in higher-order functions like map(), filter(), or sorted().
+Lambda functions are also known as “inline operation” because they’re usually written where they’re used, without formally defining a function with def.

 Syntax